 Treating Smoke Inhalation What Not to Do

-Don’t Continue the Smoke Exposure
+End the Smoke Exposure

-Don’t Assume the Patient Is OK
+Don’t Assume the Patient Is Okay

 Anyone who emerges from a smoky building or car may have suffered life-threatening smoke inhalation.
 Some patients initially seem fine, only to collapse into hypoxia or shock later.
 Do not rely on superficial signals of wellness.
 Instead, transport all patients that have been exposed to smoke.
 If a patient is resistant to being transported, explain to them that the symptoms of smoke inhalation do not always appear immediately.